AlyceBrady/ramp/README.txt

 RAMP (Record and Activity Management Program) was developed using Apache 2, MySQL 5.5, PHP 5.3 and Zend Framework 1.11.11.
-It has been tested (and seems to work) with MySQL 5.1.44, PHP 5.2.15, and Zend Framework 1.11.10, as well as later versions up to MySQL 5.5.24, PHP 5.3.15, and Zend Framework 1.12.
+It has been tested (and seems to work) with MySQL 5.1.44 and Zend Framework 1.11.10, as well as later versions up to MySQL 5.5.24, PHP 5.3.15, and Zend Framework 1.12.
 It has not been tested with earlier versions of MySQL or PHP.
 It did not appear to work with